-LIBERIA: Inspire Girls teachers Peter Jomah in Gardnerville, Liberia and Timothy MacKenzie in Hull, Massachusetts are planning to have their students meet with each other as soon as the new students in Liberia settle into their new school year.
-They are each having 15-20 of their 15-16 year old students meet via Google Hangout from each other’s classrooms once every 3 weeks.
+LIBERIA: Inspire Girls teachers Peter Jomah in Gardnerville, Liberia and Amanda Harnden in Dedham, Massachusetts, USA are planning to have their students meet with each other soon.
+They will each have 5-7 of their 16-18 year old students meet via Google Hangout from each other’s classrooms once every 3 weeks.
 The USA class meets at the beginning of their school day and the Liberia class between the 2 shifts of students that attend their school.
 The USA students are mostly girls from an international club that meets after school and the Liberia students are more of a mix.
 They are beginning by having their students become familiar with the 5 Inspire Girls teacher resources and then have the students meet each other, share about their respective schools and communities.
 In the second call they will share about what are family, cultural, and community expectations with regard to girls pursuing careers in technology.
 In the third call they will select the teacher resource that they want to work on together.
 Their students have the option to make a change to the WCE list if they think of a better resource for teachers in Africa to inspire girls to pursue careers in technology.
 The students will archive the conversations on Google Hangout and post them on YouTube.
-This pairing is being assisted by Yvonne, a volunteer business tech mentor, and by Leroy Beldeh, WCE Field Associate for Liberia.
+This pairing is being assisted by Yvonne, a volunteer business tech mentor from Liberia now working in technology for a large company in the USA, and by Leroy Beldeh, WCE Field Associate for Liberia.

 WCE Field Associate in Liberia